isomerpages/pa-tampineschangkat/_about-us/Getting To Us.md

 Tampines MRT Station (EW2/DT32)
 * Take the East-West Line (Green Line) or Downtown Line (Blue Line).
 * From the station, you can:
+	* Walk: Approximately 10-15 minutes.
+	* Take a bus: Transfer to Bus 291 (East Loop) or Bus 292.

 **By Bus**: